Grounding Techniques for Children with Anxiety

 - Keep your options open.
 Parenting is something you build as you go; it doesn’t have to be flawless, and it will be messy at times.
 Staying flexible can help you deal with uncertainty and the unexpected, but it’s preferable to wanting to be in charge or have things go your way all of the time.

 - During difficult times, keep an eye on your expectations.
 Adaptability is a valuable talent to have because things do not always go as planned.
 Keep in mind that your child is just that: a child.
-Instead of becoming detached with penalties or harping on errors, mishaps, and difficulties, responding with empathy will always provide you connection.
+Instead of becoming detached with punishments (operant conditioning)or harping on mistakes, mishaps, and difficulties, responding with empathy will always provide you connection.

 - Prepare for periods when difficulties are likely to emerge, such as transitions.
 Getting ready for school, returning home from school, leaving the playground, running errands, transitioning from playtime to luncheon… these are all transitions and moments when disobedience and harsh responses are most likely to occur.
 Plan ahead of time to offer warnings when transitions are coming up so you can ease the process and avoid surprising your child.
 Picture routine cards are especially great for this since they show your child what will happen next, ensuring that there are no surprises.